usaid-cs/yesterday-i-learned/random.md

 1. Some people out there [season their stainless steel pans](https://wholelifestylenutrition.com/health/how-to-cook-on-season-a-stainless-steel-pan-to-create-a-non-stick-surface/).
 1. DisplayPort exists because it has higher bandwidth than HDMI (<2.0) for higher max resolution and framerate.
 Both can carry audio.
 [Thundebolt](https://en.wikipedia.org/wiki/Thunderbolt_%28interface%29)'s display mode is actually closer to mini displayport than it is to HDMI.
 1. Cobie Smulders' first name is actually Jacoba.
-1. Bruce Banner is the fictional character who turns into (the) Hulk.
-Bruce Jenner is almost completely different.
 1. If you look closely, you can see a tiny bump out of France's waist, called [Savoy](https://en.wikipedia.org/wiki/Savoy).
 It really is pronounced Savoy.
 1. A "rail" drink is an unbranded common spirit (whiskey, vodka, rum, gin), with an optional mix (e.g. coke, soda, tonic).
 It is called that because [the rail contains whatever is close to the bartender](https://en.wikipedia.org/wiki/Well_drink).
 1. In 1912 an Anna Jarvis trademarked ["Mother's Day"](https://en.wikipedia.org/wiki/Mother%27s_Day#Spelling), in that spelling, to marginalise the people among us who have two mothers.
 Or dads.
 [Later](https://www.cnn.com/2018/05/13/us/mothers-day-anna-jarvis-trnd/index.html) she said she regretted creating Mother's Day: "Jarvis couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates."